 - Gnaw marks on food containers, walls and baseboards

 - Listen for scurrying in the walls

 4 Ways To Get Rid of Mice In Your House Naturally

 A quick search on Google and you’ll find a long list of DIY rat repellent ideas.
 The problem is that almost all of these simply do not work.
 If you talk to professional rodent control experts, they will tell you that they have even used some of these “diy rat repellents” as bait to catch rats!

 So what works?
-I have found a few DIY rat repellent ideas that will actually work for you the homeowner.
-I am saving the best tip that is 100% guaranteed to work for last.
+I have found a few DIY ways on how to get rid of mice and other rodents naturally that will actually work for you the homeowner.

 The laster of Paris method of rodent control is intended to kill the rats.
 It is essentially a DIY rat poison.
 With that said, be sure to keep it away from kids and pets.